aifatelescope/datared/book/background-info.md

 ## Coordinates, WCS

 Astronomers make use of different coordinate systems to quantify the positions of celestial objects.

+On an image, the position of objects is described in pixel coordinates, that is coordinates counting pixels along the axes of the image.

+On the other hand, a *World Coordinate System* (WCS) is a coordinate system that describes a location in "real-world units", such as the position on the celestial sphere.
-The most common system for identifying and cataloguing sources is the equatorial system projecting the grid of terrestrial latitudes and longitudes from the centre of Earth onto the sky.
-The declination is defined in analogy to latitude in geography.
-The (North) polar star is in approximate extension of the rotation axis of the Earth, having a declination of $\delta = 90^{\circ}$, while the projection of the South Pole is defined to have $\delta = -90^{\circ}$. **Right ascension**, $\alpha$, is the equivalent to longitude.
+The most common WCS for identifying and cataloguing sources is the equatorial system projecting the grid of terrestrial latitudes and longitudes from the centre of Earth onto the sky.
+The **declination** (Dec, $\delta$) is defined in analogy to latitude in geography.
+The (North) polar star is in approximate extension of the rotation axis of the Earth, having a declination of $\delta = 90^{\circ}$, while the projection of the South Pole is defined to have $\delta = -90^{\circ}$. **Right ascension** (RA, $\alpha$) is the equivalent to longitude.
 Its zero point is the vernal equinox point, the position of the Sun at March equinox.
-Right ascensions are expressed as times ranging from 0 hours to 24 hours, due to their close connection to the rotation of the Earth.
+Both declination and right ascension are angles, but often right ascensions are expressed as times ranging from 0 hours to 24 hours, due to their close connection to the rotation of the Earth.
 Subsequently, subdivisions are given as time minutes and seconds rather than angular minutes and seconds!

+The aim of *astrometric calibration* is to establish an accurate transformation between pixel coordinates and sky coordinates (e.g., RA and Dec).
+Such a transformation is also called "astrometric solution".
+There are standard formats to write such a transformation into the header of FITS file, so that it can be very conveniently used by software tools manipulating images.